OfficeGlobal/outlook-payments-nodejs-sample/README.md

 ![A screenshot of the webhook URLs in the Payments in Outlook dashboard](readme-images/dashboard-webhooks.PNG)

+## Generating a test payment request message

+See [Get started with Payments in Outlook](https://review.docs.microsoft.com/en-us/outlook/payments/get-started?branch=pay-docs#send-the-test-payment-request) for steps to send a test message to yourself.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a